balinth0rvath/CarND-Path-Planning-Project/writeup.md

 ### Valid Trajectories

 #### 1. The car is able to drive at least 4.32 miles without incident..

+_Note: My test config is GeForce GT730 Intel Core Duo E8200.
+This weak config hides the acceleration-exceedded problems(max 5m/s2).
+Previous reviewer experienced acc total 13m/s2, i couldnt reproduce it even on the lowest settings.
+On lowest settings the max was 10m/s2.
+Acceleration and brake intensity is decreased, I hope it solves the problem.

 I tested 10 times, the car was able to drive 8-42 miles without incident.

 #### 2. The car drives according to the speed limit.